juanjosefernandez/chatroom/README.md

 ##### 2. Create and setup the database

-Run the following commands to create and setup the database.
+Once you are in the *chatroom* directory on your machine, run the following commands to create and setup the database.

 ```ruby
 bundle exec rake db:create